Professional Sport Management Career Information

 While there are some entry-level positions available for graduates with bachelor degrees, most sports management professionals have a Master of Business Administration (MBA) or a master's degree in a pertinent area of study.
 Students interested in entering the field should take courses in business law, marketing, finance, public relations and accounting.

 Sports management professionals should have a strong business foundation and excellent communication skills.
 They also need to be good salespeople and have a firm grasp of negotiating tactics and public relations.

 Employment and Salary Outlook

 The annual salaries for sports management professionals can vary.
 For instance, as of May 2012, agents and managers for individual athletes and other performers earned a median annual income of $63,370, while general and operations managers for businesses in general (including sports teams) earned a median salary of $95,440 per year.
-That same month, marketing managers brought in $119,480 and financial managers earned $109,740 annually.
+That same month, marketing managers brought in $119,480 and financial managers earned $109,740 in median wages annually.

 Alternate Career Options

 Athletic trainers identify, treat and help to prevent bone and muscle damage or injuries, and may be employed by professional sports teams.
 Individuals affected by chronic illnesses or who are interested in pursuing a regular fitness program may seek out an exercise physiologist.
 Candidates with a 4-year degree may qualify for an entry-level position; aspiring athletic trainers will most likely need a state-issued certification or license.
 In May 2012, athletic trainers and exercise physiologists earned corresponding median salaries of $42,090 and $44,770 a year, as reported by the BLS.
 Through 2022, athletic trainers and exercise physiologists can expect a 19%, or faster-than-average, growth in jobs nationwide, according to the BLS (www.bls.gov).